-An usually warm end of January, even by Texas standards, presented me with a unique opportunity.
+An usually warm end of January, even by Texas standards, presented me with a unique opportunity in 2016.
 With clear skies in the forecast a chance to get an early start to both my camping season and astrophotography year was too good to pass up.
-On a previous trip I had scouted a location along the shore of the state park which I felt had potential for a star trail sequence, so the race was on to get a camp site as close to there as possible.
+On a previous trip I had scouted a location along the shore of Tyler State Park which I felt had potential for a star trail sequence, so the race was on to get a camp site as close to the shoot location as possible.
 With camp setup and enough cellphone signal to get me through the boredom of running a 90-120min sequence on a solo trip, I setup my camera on the small wooden bridge spanning the inlet and settled down to wait while the camera did it’s work.

 |Date||Jan 30, 2016, 07:35:05 PM|